-- In addition, the cycle of life of the Magicicada is complete within two months of the original emergence.
-By that time the eggs have been laid and the adult cicadas vanish for another 13-17 years.
-How unique.
+- In addition, the cycle of life of the Magicicada actually becomes complete within two months of the original emergence.
+By that time the eggs have been laid and the adult cicadas vanish beneath the surface, to begin the cycle again.

 Magicicada Physical Description

 The difference in the two different life cycles is the time it takes the second stage to mature.
-While underground, the developing nymphs move ever deeper below ground, to feed on larger roots.
+While underground, the nymphs move ever deeper below ground, to feed on larger roots.
 However, these do eventually emerge, at the end of their respective cycles.